No. 1 South Carolina tops fifth-ranked UConn 81-77

 “This was a national championship-like game.
 I wanted us to feel what it takes to do this,” Staley said.

-Now South Carolina finally has a win in Connecticut after winning there before.
+Now South Carolina finally has a win in Connecticut after never winning there before.

 South Carolina used its size again to top the Huskies.
 The 6-foot-7 Kamilla Cardoso and Boston — the reigning AP Player of the Year — helped the Gamecocks grab a 42-30 advantage on the boards, including 25 offensive rebounds.